kkolekar96/Compuco/README.md

     ```
     $ ddev start
     ```
+3. Import DB.
+Use file "compucodb.sql.gz"
-3. CCS are pre-compiled with the project.
+4. CCS are pre-compiled with the project.
 You can update the css by running following command from theme directory.<br />
     To complie the SCSS
     ```
     $ npm install